Paratwada: History

 As the Mughal empire deteriorated in the 18th century, Paratwada along with the rest of Berar came under the rule of the Nizam of Hyderabad.
 In 1853, Berar Province came under British administration, although it remained formally part of the Hyderabad state until 1903 when the province became the Berar Division of the Central Provinces.
 Paratwada, known by the British as Achalpur Camp, became part of East Berar, with Amravati as capital of the division.
-In 1867 East Berar was split into the districts of Amraoti and Ellichpur district, with Achalpur Camp as the headquarters of Ellichpur District.
+In 1867 East Berar was split into the districts of Amravati and Ellichpur district, with Achalpur Camp as the headquarters of Ellichpur District.
 The district had an area of 2605 sqmi.

 Initially, Paratwada was mainly formed of six areas, namely, Pensionpura, Gatarmalpura, Bada Bazar, Chota Bazar, Vakil Line & Civil Line.
 In 1901 Paratwada had a population of 29,740, with ginning factories and a considerable trade in cotton and forest produce.
 It was connected by good roads with Amravati and Chikhaldara.
 Berar was annexed to British India in 1903 and merged with the Central Provinces, and in 1905 Ellichpur District was merged into Amravati District.
 The civil station of Paratwada, 5 km. from the town of Ellichpur, contained the principal public buildings at the beginning of the 20th century.

 After India's independence in 1947, the Central Provinces became the province, and after 1950 the state, Madhya Pradesh.
 The 1956 States Reorganisation Act redrew the boundaries of India's states along linguistic lines, and the predominantly Marathi-speaking Amravati District was transferred to Bombay State, which was renamed Maharashtra in 1960 when it was split from Gujarat.